 Learn how to make homemade golden milk with this simple recipe.
 It’s quick and easy to make, full of good-for-you turmeric, and it’s delicious hot or iced!

-- 1 teaspoons turmeric (or more to taste)
+1 teaspoons ground turmeric (or more to taste)